-- lw [in] LwMEM instance.
+- [in] lw: LwMEM instance.
 Set to NULL to use default instance.
-Instance must be the same as used during allocation procedure - ptr [in] Pointer to pointer to allocated memory.
-When set to non NULL, pointer is freed and set to NULL size_t lwmem_get_size_ex(lwmem_t const lw, void ptr)
+Instance must be the same as used during allocation procedure - [in] ptr: Pointer to pointer to allocated memory.
+When set to non NULL, pointer is freed and set to NULL struct lwmem_block_t struct lwmem_block next